ibm-cloud-docs/schematics/workspace-setup_cp.md

 Create your workspace that points to the Git repository that hosts your Terraform template by using the {{site.data.keyword.bplong_notm}} console.
 {: shortdesc}

 If you do not want to connect your workspace to a Git repository, you can upload a tape archive file (`.tar`) from your local machine to provide your template to {{site.data.keyword.bplong_notm}}.
-However, this feature is supported only from the command line or API.
+However, this feature is supported only from the command-line or API.
 For more information, see the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command and see the [upload a tar file to your workspace](/apidocs/schematics#upload-template-tar) API.
 {: tip}

 **Before you begin**